 1D Controller [A(v),B(v),C(v),D(v)]

-Linear switched state-space controller with one variable parameter (scheduling variable).
+Linear switchable controller in the state space with one changeable parameter (planning variable).

 Description

-Block 1D Controller [A(v),B(v),C(v),D(v)] implements a linear switched regulator in the state space with one variable parameter defined by the equation:
+Block 1D Controller [A(v),B(v),C(v),D(v)] implements a linear switchable controller in the state space with one variable parameter, defined by the equation:

 Ports